semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 #### type

-The `type` property is intended for specifying the machine (hardware) you would use on the Virtual Machine of your builds.
+The `type` property is intended for specifying the machine (hardware) you would use on the Virtual Machine for building a specific job.

 The list of values for `type`: `e1-standard-2`.

 #### os_image

-The `os_image` property specifies the operating system and the version of the operating system that will be used.
+The `os_image` property specifies the operating system and the version of the operating system that will be used on the Virtual Machine.

 The list of values for `os_image`: `ubuntu1804`.